The-Sorce/lyyti-participant-counts-wp-plugin/README.md

 # lyyti-participant-counts-wp-plugin
-WP plugin which exposes number of participants from Lyyti events in shortcodes using the Lyyti API.
+WordPress plugin which exposes number of participants from Lyyti events in shortcodes using the Lyyti API.